markgrovs/Bear-Markdown-Export/Bear Import.md

-## Bear Markdown and textbundle import with file and folder tags.
+## Bear Markdown and textbundle import – with tags from file and folder.

 ***bear_import.py***
 *Version 1.0.0 - 2018-02-10 at 17:37 EST*